Asil Yaghi

 But most importantly, as Mourid said,

-“No absent thing will return whole, and nothing will be reclaimed as it was.”
+“No absentee will return whole, and nothing will be reclaimed as it was.”